By Soulskill from Slashdot's to-file-a-complaint-please-use-Netscape-Navigator-1.22 department

-By timothy from Slashdot's first-world-problems department
+By timothy from Slashdot's but-books-get-better-with-age department

-By timothy from Slashdot's that's-a-shame department
+By timothy from Slashdot's convenient-time-for-it department

 According to The Next Web, the NSA would like to get rid of something that a lot of people wish they'd never had in the first place: phone records that the agency has collected over a